 Can we take a minute here to admire this beautiful blend of seed oils and algae extracts?

-Asides from their basic emollient properties, many of these oils double as antioxidants to protect our skin from free radicals.
-Some of these oils (green tea seed, avocado, marula, argan) are high in oleic acid which is excellent for nourishing for dry/mature skin, but their heaviness can be comedogenic for acne-prone folks.
+Not only do these oils provide essential fatty acids and ceramides to strengthen the skin’s barrier, many also double as antioxidants to protect our skin from free radicals.
+Some of these oils (green tea seed, avocado, marula, argan) are high in oleic acid which is excellent for nourishing for dry/mature skin, though their heaviness can be comedogenic for acne-prone folks.

 True Botanicals recommends applying it on damp skin, and I 200% second that, otherwise you'll need a lot more product to evenly distribute it on your skin.